awong234/CT_sim/readme.md

 ### taskMonitor.R

 This is a Shiny app that will automatically launch a browser window.
+The purpose is to monitor the completion of tasks over time and provide a rough estimate of completion time.
 There are three tabs:

 #### Full table